realthunder/asm3-wiki/Core-Changes.md

   external linked objects, and offer user a choice of whether to copy those external objects or not.
 The object name mapping logic has been moved from helper class `MergeDocuments` to various link properties.

+* `moveObject()` is reimplemented using export (copy) and import (paste).
+This allows the operation to be undo and redo.
+It now also support objects that may delete its children when being removed.

 * `importLinks()`, with a given list of objects, this new function will copy all external referenced object into this document, and update all external